Skip to main content

 Several directorial traditions shape contemporary practice:

-What is australian directors?
+What are australian directors?

 Show answer